 This course offered jointly as a "dialogue course" between the English, Culture, and Communication Department and the French, Literature, and Culture Department, will be team-taught by a professor from each department.
 The course will therefore include classes in English, alternating with classes in French, will familiarize students, through analyses of representative texts in French and English, with important aesthetic concepts of the second half of the 19th century, enabling them to trace connections and divergences between the two cultures.
 At the end of the course, students will not only be able to describe the interactions between the writers of the two worlds, but also be able to apprehend the differences in the understanding of aesthetic movements on either side of the Channel.

-Students are permitted entry into this course only if they have attained a 'C' in the second language Reading Comprehension examination or equivalent.
 This course is designed for students in the third or fourth years in Arts (or at the discretion of the Departments of English, Culture, and Communications and French, Literature, and Culture).

-One of the three bilingual courses will generally be offered every other year.
+One of the three bilingual courses offered.